TravnikovDev/vibe-janitor/README.md

 **"Because vibe coding leaves messes — and someone has to clean up."**

 ### 💡 What is this?
+`vibe-janitor` is a CLI tool built for modern JavaScript and TypeScript projects.
+It seamlessly integrates into the Node.js ecosystem and is ideal for projects using frameworks like React, Next.js, Vue, or plain TypeScript setups.

-`vibe-janitor` is a CLI tool that inspects your AI-generated codebase and scrubs out the junk:
+It inspects your AI-generated codebase and scrubs out the junk:
 - Unused files and components
 - Dead imports
 - Unreachable code